 - Replace worn bearings or the alternator assembly if noise persists.

-Act fast; persistent whining can precede overheating, friction damage, and total alternator failure.
+Act fast.
+Persistent whining can precede overheating, friction damage, and total alternator failure.

 Burning Rubber Smell